fffranklin/parallel-web-crawler/README.md

 ### Step 5.
 Fun with Functional Word Counting

-In order to _really_ impress your manager, you've will need to implement the final word count sorting using _only_ functional programming techniques.
+I needed to implement the final word count sorting using _only_ functional programming techniques.

-You open the utility class `src/main/java/com/udacity/webcrawler/WordCounts.java` and you notice it was written when Java 7 was the hot new thing.
-Did I mention it's legacy code?
-Let's update it to take advantage of the newer functional programming features of Java!
+I openned the utility class `src/main/java/com/udacity/webcrawler/WordCounts.java` and you noticed it was written when Java 7 was the hot new thing.
+As it was a legacy code I made updates to take advantage of the newer functional programming features of Java!

-You will see just one non-`private` method:
+There was just one non-`private` method:

 ```
 static Map<String, Integer> sort(Map<String, Integer> wordCounts, int popularWordCount)